H4x0rSpooky/mk7-pid-grabber/README.md

 It's purpose is to allow people to report cheaters in their in-game lobbies or opponent list on platforms like [Pretendo](https://pretendo.network/).

+**What is a Principal ID?**
+The Principal ID is the identifier of any user on the Nintendo 3DS.
+It's basically the friend code of the system but packed into a different series of numbers.
+It helps people be unique and to identify them.

 > [!NOTE]
 > Principal IDs can still be spoofed, I might include a method to get the clean Principal ID instead in the future.

 # How to use the plugin
 Head over to the [releases](https://github.com/H4x0rSpooky/mk7-pid-grabber/releases/latest) and grab the latest `mk7-pid-grabber.3gx` file.

-Create a folder on your system's sd card: `sd:luma/plugins/<Title ID >/`.
+Create a folder on your system's sd card: `sd:luma/plugins/<Title ID>/`.

 Use the the following `Title ID` depending on your version:
 - **USA**: `0004000000030800`